wbsg-uni-mannheim/PyDI/PyDI/wiki/Home.md

 The IO module loads tabular and semi‑structured data into pandas DataFrames, records provenance for each load operation in `df.attrs`, and optionally creates or preserves stable row identifiers for downstream matching and fusion.
 It standardizes dataset naming (`df.attrs["dataset_name"]`) and keeps source information and reader parameters available for reproducibility.

 Supported Formats (module `PyDI.io.loaders`)
-- `load_csv(...)`, `load_table(...)` — delimited text files
+- `load_csv(...)`, `load_table(...)` - delimited text files
-- `load_json(...)` — JSON with optional `record_path` (flattens nested objects)
+- `load_json(...)` - JSON with optional `record_path` (flattens nested objects)
-- `load_excel(...)` — a single sheet or a dictionary of sheets
+- `load_excel(...)` - a single sheet or a dictionary of sheets
-- `load_parquet(...)`, `load_feather(...)` — columnar formats
+- `load_parquet(...)`, `load_feather(...)` - columnar formats
-- `load_pickle(...)` — pre‑serialized DataFrames
+- `load_pickle(...)` - pre‑serialized DataFrames
-- `load_html(...)` — list of HTML tables per page
+- `load_html(...)` - list of HTML tables per page
-- `load_xml(...)` — XML with record‑level flattening (explode or aggregate repeated elements)
+- `load_xml(...)` - XML with record‑level flattening (explode or aggregate repeated elements)

-To preserve provenance (`df.attrs`) alongside the data, we currently recommend saving DataFrames as pickle files.
-Other formats (e.g., CSV, Parquet, Feather) typically discard custom attributes; use them only when provenance is not required or is exported separately.
+To preserve provenance (found in `df.attrs`) alongside the data, we currently recommend saving DataFrames as pickle files.
+Other formats (e.g., CSV, Parquet, Feather) discard `.attrs`, use them only when provenance is not required or is exported separately.

 # Profiling

-This module generates dataset profiles and quick summaries for exploratory analysis.
+This module generates dataset profiles and quick summaries for exploratory data analysis.
 Profiling helps in understanding the schemata and record values, detect anomalies, and communicate general data quality at any point in the data integration pipeline.
 PyDI offers methods for quick data profiling in the console as well as printing detailed HTML reports via the ydata-profiling and sweetviz libraries.

 When to Use (examples)
 - Exploratory analysis after data loading.